nexusstreamon/kegel-apex-power-app/README.md

 ## How to Use

-1. Navigate to the live app on GitHub Pages: [https://nexusstreamon.github.io/kegel-apex-power-app/).
+1. Navigate to the live app on GitHub Pages: [Apex Power](https://nexusstreamon.github.io/kegel-apex-power-app/)
 2. Start with Level 1 of the program.
 3. Follow the on-screen instructions and the timer for each exercise interval.
 4. Track your progress as you move through the weeks.